 The power-on ramp-up time of the output voltage is set with a capacitor and resistor in parallel from the DELAY pin to ground.
-The RC time constant also determines the current limit latch off time as explained in the following section.
+The RC time constant also determines the current limit latch-off time, as explained in the Current Limit, Short-Circuit, and Latch-Off Protection section.
 In UVLO or when EN is a logic low, the DELAY pin is held at ground.
-After the UVLO threshold is reached and EN is a logic high, the DELAY capacitor is charged with an internal 20 μ A current source.
+After the UVLO thresh-hold is reached and EN is a logic high, the DELAY capacitor is charged with an internal 20 $\mu$ A current source.
 The output voltage follows the ramping voltage on the DELAY pin, limiting the inrush current.
-The soft-start time depends on the value of VID DAC and C{DLY}, with a secondary effect from R{DLY}.
-Refer to the Application Information section for detailed information on setting C{DLY}.
+The soft start time depends on the value of VID DAC and CDLY, with a secondary effect from RDLY.
+See the Application Information section for details on setting CDLY.

-If either EN is taken low or VCC drops below UVLO, the DELAY capacitor is reset to ground to be ready for another softstart cycle.
-Figure 8 shows a typical soft-start sequence for the ADP3186.
+If EN is taken low or VCC drops below UVLO, the DELAY capacitor is reset to ground to be ready for another soft start cycle.
+Figure 8 shows a typical soft start sequence for the ADP3186.